|

 Oregon Violent Crime and Measure 11 CRIME VICTIMS UNITED |

-You can also access all of the charts in one PDF file as well as full presentation notes.
+You can also access all of the charts in one PDF file.

 From 1960 through 1985, while Oregon's violent crime rate increased by a factor of 7.9, the state built one new prison with a capacity of 400 beds.